-6.3.1.5.
+7.3.1.4.
 Determine Pass/Fail of penetration testing

 The evaluator shall determine that the TOE, in its operational environment, is resistant to an attacker possessing a Basic attack potential.
-The evaluator shall make this determination based on guidance provided in Section 9.3, "Pass/Fail criteria for EAs for PAD testing (FIA_MBE_EXT.3 and FIA_MBV_EXT.3)" and maximum allowable error rates defined in [Toolbox].
+The evaluator shall make this determination based on guidance provided in Section 11.3, "Pass/Fail criteria for EAs for PAD testing (FIA_MBE_EXT.3 and FIA_MBV_EXT.3)" and maximum allowable error rates defined in [Toolbox].

-6.3.2.
+7.3.2.
 Justification for EAs for AVA_VAN.1

-The EAs presented in this section are derived from AVA_VAN.1-3, AVA_VAN.1-4, AVA_VAN.1-5, AVA_VAN.1-6, AVA_VAN.1-7 and AVA_VAN.1-10 and their verdicts will be associated with those work units.
+The EAs presented in this section are derived from AVA_VAN.1-3, AVA_VAN.1-4, AVA_VAN.1-5,

+AVA_VAN.1-6, AVA_VAN.1-7 and AVA_VAN.1-10 and their verdicts will be associated with those work units.

-EAs in the Section 6.3.1.1, "Search for new artefacts" and Section 6.3.1.2, "Identify candidate artefacts for testing" complements evaluator's action for searching publicly available information and identifying potential vulnerabilities (e.g. new artefact) (AVA_VAN.1-3, AVA_VAN.1-4 and AVA_VAN.1-5).
+EAs in the Section 7.3.1.1, "Search for new artefacts" complements evaluator's action for searching publicly available information and identifying potential vulnerabilities (e.g. new artefact) (AVA_VAN.1-3, AVA_VAN.1-4 and AVA_VAN.1-5).

-EAs in Section 6.3.1.3, "Produce test plan" and Section 6.3.1.4, "Conduct the penetration testing" complements evaluator's action for creating the test plan and conducting the penetration testing for PAD (AVA_VAN.1-6 and AVA_VAN.1-7).
+EAs in Section 7.3.1.2, "Produce test plan" and Section 7.3.1.3, "Conduct the penetration testing" complements evaluator's action for creating the test plan and conducting the penetration testing for PAD (AVA_VAN.1-6 and AVA_VAN.1-7).

-EAs in Section 6.3.1.5, "Determine Pass/Fail of penetration testing" provides specific guidance for pass or failure of the testing (AVA_VAN.1-10).
+EAs in Section 7.3.1.4, "Determine Pass/Fail of penetration testing" provides specific guidance for pass or failure of the testing (AVA_VAN.1-10).